chrisgoringe/cg-use-everywhere/README.md

 - `Anything Everywhere`
 - `Anything Everywhere3`

-Within each group, UE nodes with group restriction are prioritised over those without.
+For nodes of the same time, those with colour restrictions and group restriction are prioritised (colour+group > colour > group > none).

 If two nodes with the same priority both match *neither will connect* - better to fail fast than have an ambiguous outcome.
 If there are ambiguous matches you can display them using `Show UE broadcast clashes` (right-click on background - the option only appears if there are clashes).